xod442/aruba-te-labguide-te4202/docs/_build/html/_sources/lab4.md

 ![rule-position](images/image13.png)
 _Fig.
 Rule Position_

-## Lab 4.4 Modify the egress policy with the new rule
+## Lab 4.4 Modify the ingress policy with the new rule

 1. Navigate to Configuration/Policy/Policies